 2007: First Grant Awarded to Helping and Lending Outreach Support (HALOS) to support their program for relatives raising children in the absence of their parents in the tri-county areas of Charleston, Dorchester and Berkley counties.
 This first grant initially brought to the Foundation’s attention the unmet needs of kinship families.
 Additional grants were awarded to HALOS in subsequent years.

-For more information, contact Chynna A. Phillips, Research and Policy Associate.
+For more information, contact Chynna A. Phillips, Research and Policy Manager.